 Importance of Indexing

 Indexing is one of the most effective ways to improve database performance.
-By creating indexes, databases can quickly locate and access data without having to scan entire tables.
+By creating indexes, databases can quickly locate and access data without scanning entire tables.
 This is particularly important for large datasets where full table scans would be too time-consuming.
 However, over-indexing can lead to increased storage usage and slower write operations, as indexes must be updated with data modifications.
 Therefore, it’s crucial to carefully select which columns to index based on query frequency and system workload to achieve optimal results.

 Query Optimization Techniques